 Some of these recurring trends can be attributed to lower paychecks, demanding work schedules involving longer working hours, inflexible work timings, inability to work remotely, working over the weekends, etc. Job insecurity, constraints to career advancement and hostile behavior of co-workers are other extremely common triggers for mounting workplace stress levels.
 Work culture is a term that has become a tad overused as well as misused.
 For, snazzy office places with recreation centers can contribute to the sense of ‘shared culture’ but not replace it if employees are otherwise disengaged in their work and have no clarity in terms of what it means to work in the company.

-Leaders and senior executives have to consciously gauge employee-engagement and measure stress inducing factors in order to take proactive steps such as job redesigning, lateral transfers and process restructuring.
+Leaders and senior executives have to consciously gauge employee-engagement and measure stress inducing factors in order to take proactive stress management steps such as job redesigning, lateral transfers and process restructuring.
 In addition, leaders need to convey the adoption of transparency in policy-making and communication to prevent anxiety, speculation and negativity stemming from unclear vision.
 Conflict arising out of the gap between what employees think they deserve to do to what they are expected to, to ultimately the extent to which they ascertain they can deliver impedes creativity and productivity.

 Prioritize your tasks: Randy Pausch, the celebrated author and professor of The Last Lecture states that time and money are equatable and that we should quickly figure out the few tasks on our to-do list that generate maximum returns.
 Another step to note is that you should aim to complete the most complex and critical- impact tasks first as you start your day so that you can approach the simpler assignments with a calm mindset without the looming pressure of deadlines.
 Also, if you are required to fulfill shared goals, then you need to acknowledge that there would be few skills and tasks that you are better off delegating.
 You need to reach out to individuals that you feel have a stronger expertise in certain areas than you do.
 Micro-managing everything yourself is at times not the most effective route and not a lot of fun either.